 NGEx Minerals is a mineral exploration company with current exploration projects in Argentina and Chile.
-The Company's main objectives are the acquisition of projects with district scale exploration potential to add to its existing portfolio and also the advancement and development of its large copper-gold deposit, the Los Helados Project, located in Chile's Region III.
-The Company is the majority partner and operator of the Los Helados project, which is subject to a Joint Exploration Agreement with its partner, Pan Pacific Copper Co.
-Ltd. ("PPC").
-The Company's current focus is copper-gold and gold projects in South America, but going forward it may also consider other commodities with an emphasis on the quality and value-creation potential of each opportunity rather than a strict commodity or geographic focus.
+While the Company's current focus is copper-gold and gold projects in South America, going forward it may also consider other jurisdictions and commodities with an emphasis on the quality and value-creation potential of each opportunity rather than a strict commodity or geographic focus.